TeachBooks/mirror_mude_book/book/observation_theory/04_BLUE.md

 ## Best linear unbiased estimation

-Best Linear Unbiased estimation (BLUE) is based on a fundamentally different  principle than (weighted) least-squares (WLS), it can be regarded as a special case of WLS.
+Best Linear Unbiased estimation (BLUE) is based on a fundamentally different  principle than (weighted) least-squares (WLS), but still it turns out to be a special case of WLS.

 Comparing the weighted least-squares estimator: